Ramo-11/Assembly_Compiler/README.txt

 *************************************Assembly compiler**************************************

-My final project is called Assembly compiler, and the program does the following tasks:
+This project is called Assembly compiler, and the program does the following tasks:

 1- Have a log in system.